Estimated reading time: 12 minutes

 With COVID-19, I’ve done online shopping far more than ever.

-This is probably why I feel so overwhelmed because I know I need to stop.
+This is probably why I feel so overwhelmed; I know I must stop.

 The only way I feel I can do that is by challenging myself with a budget.

-How do you even budget when you’re broke?
+How does someone even budget when they’re broke?

 Sorry if this is too long, but since you always help others, you might help me.